vacp2p/rfc/content/docs/rfcs/37/README.md

 Such `session-id` will uniquely identify the Noise cryptographic session instantiated on completion of a Noise handshake, which would then consist of the tuple `(session-id, CSOutbound, CSInbound)`.
+For each instantiated Noise session we assume this tuple to be properly persisted, since it is required to either retrieve and encrypt/decrypt any further exchanged message.

 Once a Noise session is instantiated, any further encrypted message between Alice and Bob within this session is exchanged on a `contentTopic` with name `/{application-name}/{application-version}/wakunoise/1/sessions/{ct-id}/proto`,